rajeshmaurya3315/rajeshmaurya3315/README.md

 - 👋 Hi, I’m RajeshKumarMaurya
 - 👀 I’m interested in nature
 - 🌱 I’m currently learning Spring MVC
-- 💞️ I’m looking to collaborate on practicing java and spring related projects.
+- 💞️ I’m looking to collaborate on practise java and spring related projects.
 - 📫 How to reach me @rajeshmaurya3315@gmail.com

 <!---